-This concern was not analyzed further after review of the project by DNRC archaeologist indicated that there were no known cultural resource sites in or around treatment areas.
-If during implementation of this project, cultural resource sites are found, DNRC will take steps to protect those sites (see Appendix B, Stipulations and Specifications).
+This concern was not further analyzed after the DNRC archaeologist's review of the project indicated there were no known cultural resource sites in or around the treatment areas.
+If, during implementation of this project, cultural resource sites are found, DNRC will take steps to protect those sites (see APPENDIX B, STIPULATIONS AND SPECIFICATIONS).